-Beyond slogans like “Mixed Emotions Club” and “Relentless”, her clothing fills a gap in women’s fashion.
+Beyond taglines like “Mixed Emotions Club” and “Relentless”, her clothing fills a gap in women’s fashion.
 "I like spending my time designing size inclusive clothing that I wish existed otherwise,” said Tuesday.
 “I find it personally rewarding and I love seeing it worn, especially on people who might not otherwise have found something rad that fit them.”

 Tuesday has an impeccable way of standing up for and working for what she believes in.
 “I refused to get a job that wasn't illustration related, to the detriment of almost every other aspect in my life.
 I feel like that an insane level of tenacity helped me.”
 Her strength and grit come from her lineage of strong female entrepreneurs--from a potter to an agricultural journalist to a Goodyear factory worker.
-Being exposed to a wide variety of ‘women’s careers’ in her childhood and imagery from Easy Rider and Julie Doucet in her adolescence, Tuesday was destined to create girl gangs on paper and in real life.
+With her being exposed to a wide variety of ‘women’s careers’ in her childhood and imagery from Easy Rider and Julie Doucet in her adolescence, Tuesday was destined to create girl gangs on paper and in real life.

 Tuesday grew up in Nebraska, a daughter of young entrepreneur parents who own a pottery shop and train dogs.
 Her childhood home was an eccentric retro ranch abode.
-The kitchen looked like a diner, with aqua walls and a sparkly plush booth.
-The pizzaz of her homelife helped get her through Nebraskan winters and also influenced her illustration style, which is moody and also bright and bold.
+The kitchen looked like a diner, complete with aqua walls and a sparkly plush booth.
+The pizzaz of her home life helped get her through Nebraskan winters and also influenced her illustration style, which is moody and also bright and bold.

 After graduating from Minneapolis College of Art and Design, she got her first gig--a small part of a corporate window display.
 It paid $1,000 and she decided to move to New York.
 She spent four years in the Big Apple, building herself as an illustrator.
 She threw herself into the world of freelance and learned how to be her own boss.
 After docking up a list of editorial and agency clients, she still craved more freedom.
 “With client work, you have to appeal to your own sensibilities, the Art Director’s sensibilities, and the rules of the parent company,” she said.
 “It is a luxury to stop caring, because, for many years, I was too busy working to meet my basic needs to be my true self.”
 One New York winter, Tuesday decided to live life on her terms.
 She packed up her car and drove west to Los Angeles.